Victim count in Colorado firebombing attack climbs to 15, plus a dog

 According to an FBI affidavit, Soliman told police he was driven by a desire “to kill all Zionist people” — a reference to the movement to establish and protect a Jewish state in Israel.
 Authorities said he expressed no remorse about the attack.

-A vigil was scheduled for Wednesday evening at the local Jewish community center to support those impacted by the attack.
+A vigil was scheduled for Wednesday evening at the local Jewish community center.

 Soliman was born in el-Motamedia, an Egyptian farming village in the Nile Delta province of Gharbia that's located about 120 kilometers (75 miles) north of Cairo, according to an Egyptian security official who spoke on the condition of anonymity because he wasn't authorized to talk to the media.

-Before moving to Colorado Springs three years ago, he spent 17 years in Kuwait, according to court documents.
+Before moving to Colorado Springs three years ago, Soliman spent 17 years in Kuwait, according to court documents.

-He has been living in the U.S. illegally, having arrived in August 2022 on a tourist visa that expired in February 2023, Department of Homeland Security Assistant Secretary Tricia McLaughlin said in a post on X. She said Soliman filed for asylum in September 2022 and was granted a work authorization in March 2023, but that it also expired.
+Soliman arrived in the U.S. in August 2022 on a tourist visa that expired in February 2023, Department of Homeland Security Assistant Secretary Tricia McLaughlin said in a post on X. She said Soliman filed for asylum in September 2022 and was granted a work authorization in March 2023, but that it also expired.

 Hundreds of thousands of people overstay their visas each year in the United States, according to Homeland Security Department reports.